Foreign concessions in Tianjin: Italian concession (1901–1943)

 On September 7, 1901, Italy was granted a concession in Tianjin from the Chinese government.
 On June 7, 1902, the Italians took control of the concession, which was to be administered by an Italian consul.
 It became the headquarters of the Italian Legione Redenta (an "Italian legio" made of irredentist troops in the defeated Austro-Hungarian empire), that fought in 1919 against Lenin's Soviet troops in Siberia and Manchuria.

+The Italians occupied temporarily during WW1 the Austrian concession, but withdrew from it in 1919 (while annexing some minor sections of this former concession).

-When Tianjin became in danger of being stormed by warring factions during the civil war of 1927–1928, Italian troops temporarily occupied the Second Special District to protect the city's power station and main railway station.
+When Tianjin became in danger of being stormed by warring factions during the civil war of 1927–1928, Italian troops temporarily occupied the Second Special District of the city in order to protect the city's power station and main railway station.
 They withdrew after a short while.

 In 1935, the Italian Concession had a population of about 6,261, including about 536 foreigners.
 The Regia Marina (Italian Royal Navy) stationed some vessels in Tianjin.
 During World War II, the concession had a garrison of approximately 600 Italian troops.

 On September 10, 1943, when Italy signed an armistice with the Allies, the concession was occupied by the Imperial Japanese Army.
 Later in 1943, the Italian Social Republic (RSI) ceded the concession to Wang Jingwei's Japanese-sponsored Chinese puppet state, the Reorganized National Government of China.
 The Italians were never to regain control over the concession and the Republic of Italy's surrender of all its rights over it by the peace treaty of 1947, was therefore a mere formality.

 Japanese concession (1898–1945)

 The Japanese concession was initially established in 1898 in the aftermath of the First Sino-Japanese War and additional areas were added in 1900–1902 after the Boxer Rebellion.
 In 1937, the Imperial Japanese Army (IJA) occupied the entire city of Tianjin excluding the foreign concessions.
 These were occupied in 1941 and in 1943.
 The Japanese concession ceased to exist with the capitulation of Japan in 1945.

 In 1924, the last emperor of the Qing dynasty, Puyi, was forced to leave the Forbidden City in Beijing and lived in Tianjin until 1931 when he was forcibly taken by the Japanese army to Dalian.
 The imperial concubine Wenxiu divorced Puyi in Tianjin, which was the first time in Chinese dynastic history that an imperial concubine divorced an emperor.

+The Japanese Concession in Tianjin included the construction of Yamato Park, which served as a recreational area for the Japanese expatriates.